 AI & Machine Learning

 Hyperparameter tuning is one of the cornerstones of building successful machine learning models, and it’s crucial for the success training of any model.
-Cloud Machine Learning (ML) Engine is a managed service which provides out of the box support for hyperparameter tuning using Google Vizier.
+AI Platform is a managed service which provides out of the box support for hyperparameter tuning using Google Vizier.
 Using a technique called Bayesian Optimization, you can step back from the details of the tuning and focus on model architecture.
 What is important to note here, though, is that you can deploy cloud compute resources to handle such a tuning task, and with Cloud TPU, that task has become much faster and easier: you can successfully and efficiently fine-tune your own training process.
-In this post we will walk you through the details of performing hyperparameter tuning using Tensor Processing Units (TPU) on Cloud ML Engine.
+In this post we will walk you through the details of performing hyperparameter tuning using Tensor Processing Units (TPU) on AI Platform.

 How to use hyperparameter tuning on TPUs